Social and Economic Empowerment of women and girls

 Simavi applies different strategies to improve women’s and girls’ access to, and control over, economic resources.
 For that, it’s important to start from their specific needs and priorities – thus using a Women-Centred Approach.
 For example, through the establishment of women’s saving and loans associations.
 Or, by providing women and girls with skills and opportunities to engage in income generating activities.

-Where possible, we ensure these activities relate to the specific goals of the programme, by relating them to SRHR or WASH.
+Where possible, we ensure these activities relate to the specific goals of the programme.
 For instance, setting up a business to provide access to safe water or the production, or sale of, menstrual health products and soap.
 We often team up with private partners or other NGOs that have specific expertise in one or more of these areas.

 The above is supported by our work on lobby and advocacy that is led by our implementing partners in country.
 It is important that local and national policies and programmes support women’s social and economic empowerment.